We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Amwell is a telehealth provider that connects people to board certified healthcare professionals 24 hours a day using your phone, tablet, or computer.
 There’s also an app you can download.

-Medical professionals can look at you, listen to you, and help figure out the right course of treatment.
+Healthcare professionals can look at you, listen to you, and help figure out the right course of treatment.

 There are benefits and drawbacks to using just about every business and service — Amwell is no different.